From Death to Life

 From Death to Life by George Hawtin.
 “Feed My sheep” was the commandment Jesus gave to Peter.
 There was but one commandment left to be given and it was the all important one, “Follow thou Me.”
 There is beautiful harmony between these two commandments because there is no possible way by which a man can feed the flock of God if he himself is following Christ afar off.

-The scriptures record that, on the night when Jesus was betrayed and the howling, bloodthirsty rabble came to seize Him and to take Him captive, a certain brave man drew his sword in defense of his Master, smiting the servant of the high priest and cutting off his ear.
+The scriptures record that, on the night when Jesus was betrayed and the howling, blood thirsty rabble came to seize Him and to take Him captive, a certain brave man drew his sword in defense of his Master, smiting the servant of the high priest and cutting off his ear.
 Matt.
 26:51.
 Each of the four gospel writers bear record of this incident, but John alone identifies the sword wielding man as none other than Simon Peter, say-ing, “Then Simon Peter, having a sword, drew it, and smote the high priest’s servant, and cut off his right ear.”
 John 18:10.
 The servant’s name was Malchus.

 From Death to Life